Dog Friendly Camping WA – 7 Must Visit Campsites That Allow Dogs

 Are Assistance Dogs Allowed in National Parks?

+Yes, if your dog is certified as a trained assistance animal, you can take it into a national park.
 For information about pets and camping in national parks it’s best to contact the Department of Parks and Wildlife.

 Be Aware of 1080 Poison Baiting